lava-nc/lava-dl/README.md

 ### [Alternative] Installing Lava from Binaries

-[TODO: verify] If you only need the lava package in your python environment, we will publish Lava releases via
+If you only need the lava package in your python environment, we will publish Lava releases via
 [GitHub Releases](https://github.com/lava-nc/lava-dl/releases).
 Please download the package and install it.